-The Center for Church and Prison is a center for the study of religion, penal policies, penal systems, and imprisonment from a national and international perspective.
-Central to our goal is the focus on research, resource and solution development regarding various aspects of the prison culture, penal policies and prison management.
-It explores the influences of poverty, religion, race, social consciousness on crime, punishment, and imprisonment on penal policies and practices especially in the United States and the United Kingdom towards reform and individual/community rehabilitation.
+The Center for Church and Prison is a resource and research center.
+It studies the intersections between religion, penal policies, penal systems, and imprisonment from a national and international perspective.
+Central to our goal is the focus on research, resource, and solution development regarding various aspects of the prison culture, penal policies and prison management.
+It explores the influences of poverty, religion, race, social consciousness on crime, punishment, imprisonment and penal policies especially in the United States and the United Kingdom toward penal reform and individual/community rehabilitation.
 The Center for Church and Prison, Inc. sees the focus on sentencing/prison reform, education, rehabilitation, and economic mobility as integral to penal reform.
 This concept is reflected in our four-prong initiatives.

 Research: Resource and solution development towards best practices in penal reform through ethnographic studies in prison research, comparative criminal justice, prison chaplaincy and the intersections between religion and law.

-Direct intervention: Providing services towards adequate reintegration of formally incarcerated individuals.
+Direct intervention: Providing services toward adequate reintegration of formerly incarcerated individuals.
 We work with religious and non-religious individuals and organizations to further the goals of criminal justice and penal reform.

 The Center for Church and Prison’s goal is strategic solution development and intervention in the high rate of incarceration and recidivism in the United States and the United Kingdom’s prison systems embodied in what we refer to as the four “Rs”:

-RESPECT: for human dignity in the United States criminal justice systems.
+RESPECT: for human dignity in the criminal justice system.

-REFORM: In the sentencing laws and sentencing process toward prison reform and reduction in mass incarceration and the high rate of recidivism.
+REFORM: In the sentencing laws and sentencing process toward prison reform, reduction in mass incarceration and reduction in the high rates of recidivism.